Mrunal2148/rca-app/README.md

 ## License

 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for details.

+## Future work

+1. Currently the RCA files are being stored in local repository.
+They need to be stored in Azure Storage Account.
+2. Currently a JSON file is being used as a input to the OpenAI.
+JSON file stores the same data as the PDFs.
+This is causing redundancy of the data.
+An alternative to this needs to be implemented.

 ## Author
 Mrunal Kapure